 Perhaps we haven’t given the Facebook AI enough thought, or maybe we don’t post enough content.
 Should we post 80% helpful content and only 20% promotional?

 We’ve heard it all -- but the fact is, now, and in the future, the machine learning algorithms that run our favorite social media platforms will continue to improve the experience for users.

 What does that improved experience look like right now?

 Video is more important than ever, but if algorithms are favoring it overall, how can you capitalize on it?

-At The Sales Lion, we’ve been deploying video marketing strategies across multiple industries and a variety of platforms.
+At IMPACT, we’ve been deploying video marketing strategies across multiple industries and a variety of platforms.
 Over the course of testing, tweaking, and optimizing video content, we’ve learned quite a few things.

 This article will outline some of our findings and give you some insight on how you acquire more video views specifically on Facebook.

 These tips are relevant to a small business or an enterprise marketing team.
 From a paid social campaign or organic reach of your follower base, a 30-second post or a 20-minute short film.

 But first, let’s talk about all the different types of Facebook video posts.